digitaltrails/ddcutil-service/README.md

 ### Version History
 - 1.0.8
+  - Fixed a couple of hot-plug and DPMS polling memory leaks.
-  - Try to avoid an occasional libddcutil assertion failure when polling.
+  - Try to avoid an occasional libddcutil assertion failure during hot-plug and DPMS polling.
+  - Internal code cleanups for readability, and structure.
 - 1.0.7
   - Slightly improved setvcp diagnostics.
   - Fix methods failing with return code DDCRC_OTHER (-3022) when only some i2c devices are accessible.